 - Seats, benches, bins and bus shelters – We maintain the seats, benches, bins and bus shelters within the village.

 - Safeguarding – We work with the Police to safeguard the village against crime, vandalism and anti social behaviour.

 - Youth Project – We support the village Youth Project to ensure the youth of the village have an amenity of their own.

-- Notifying - We advise the Borough and County Councils on traffic, roads and other miscellaneous matters.
+- Notifying – We advise North Northamptonshire Council regarding traffic, roads and other miscellaneous matters.